 Even if they don’t mention your brand and simply link back to your survey, you’ll still get valuable PR because of the site’s high authority.

 You can, however, suggest a relevant anchor text for your backlink so that your site gets the maximum benefit from the backlink.

-This approach is more scalable and often helps you kill two birds with a stone.
+This approach is more scalable and often helps you kill two birds with a stone, nailing digital PR and SEO at the same time.
 Many sites will mention your brand and link to your content because they would need to reference your resource.

 4. Optimize Link Worthy Resources On Your Site

 Another common PR mistake by SaaS companies is to look for homepage backlinks all the time.
 Scalable link-building and PR can only be done when your site has link-worthy content.